PastIn Person

 Director & Associate General Counsel at Nordstrom, Inc.

-Binh Nguyen is a Director and Associate General Counsel at Nordstrom, Inc. With over a decade of in-house experience in banking, she managed legal and business teams handling litigation and regulatory compliance.
+Binh Nguyen is a Director and Associate General Counsel at Nordstrom, Inc. She has over a decade of in-house experience in banking, where she managed legal and business teams handling litigation and regulatory compliance.
 At Nordstrom, she manages a compliance team and supports commercial transactions, financial services, and marketing/advertising.
-Binh serves on the board of the Washington Initiative for Diversity, a non-profit organization providing tools and resources to legal employers to create a diverse workforce and inclusive workplace.
-She mentors law students and young attorneys through the Vietnamese American Bar Association of Washington (VABAW) and meets with individuals interested in the legal profession or food.
-Outside of the legal profession, Binh serves on the board of Kandelia (formerly the Vietnamese Friendship Association), a local non-profit providing programming to ensure equity in education and career readiness for immigrant and refugee youths.
+In her free time, Binh serves on the board of the Washington Initiative for Diversity, a non-profit organization that provides tools and resources to legal employers to create a diverse workforce and inclusive workplace.
+She mentors law students and young attorneys through the Vietnamese American Bar Association of Washington's (VABAW) and meets with anyone who wants to chat about the legal profession or food.
+Outside of the legal profession, Binh serves on the board of Kandelia (formerly the Vietnamese Friendship Association), a local non-profit that provides programming to ensure equity in education and career readiness for immigrant and refugee youths.

 Cathy Moses